Afewerk/pythonian/README.md

 Learn python with friends

 Hi All,

-If you landed onthis on this page, that means, you've shown some interest to learn python and wanted some resources.
+If you landed on this page, that means you've shown some interest to learn python and wanted some resources.
 For starters, you should commend yourself for passing the first step to learn python.

 Languages spoken: English, Amharic, Oromiffa, Somali, Nepali, Hindi